 And if you like the idea of the cyclone or tornado flush, TOTO do have a few models with the dual flush.
 Unfortunately, American Standard only has the single flush for all its Vormax toilets.

 Generally, a dual flush toilet cost more than the conventional single flush model.
 So are their replacement parts.
 It’s a good-to-have feature if you have a little extra for your budget.

 American Standard has some of the best selling dual flush toilets that don’t cost you an arm or a leg to get.
 And, of course they come with great flushing power and bowl cleaning efficiency.
 (See recommendation below)

 Is There Such A Thing As A Quiet Toilet?

-Like what was discussed about the flush valve diameter, you need a reference to differentiate the good, the bad and the ugly.
+Like what was discussed about the flush valve diameter, you need a reference to differentiate the good, the bad, and the ugly.

 Unfortunately, there isn’t an industry standard for noise level of a toilet flush.
 What is quiet to you might sound like a space shuttle taking off to another.
-So it’s really hard to give a fair judgement.
+So it’s really hard to give a fair judgment.

 Even the same toilet will sound differently (either louder or softer) when relocated.
 It’s the acoustic quality of the room that matters.
-The smaller the room, the harder it is to prevent sound from travelling out.
+The smaller the room, the harder it is to prevent sound from traveling out.

 In an environment such as the bathroom or toilet, the air is damp.
 So you need to keep the room airy and well ventilated at all times.
-Otherwise when moisture build up, it will promote mold and bacteria growth.
+Otherwise when moisture build-up, it will promote mold and bacteria growth.